 Students sometimes tell me that studying GMAT Verbal feels a little pointless.
 After all, isn’t it true that you either “know it or you don’t”?
 As it turns out, that’s not really true—although the GMAT definitely tries to make it seem that way!
 Read more

 How can you write essays that grab the attention of MBA admissions committees?
-With this thorough Columbia Business School essay analysis, our friends at mbaMission help you conceptualize your essay ideas and understand how to execute, so that your experiences truly stand out.
+With this thorough Stanford Graduate School of Business essay analysis, our friends at mbaMission help you conceptualize your essay ideas and understand how to execute, so that your experiences truly stand out.

 If we were to choose an MBA essay question that we felt could be considered iconic, it would certainly be the Stanford Graduate School of Business (GSB) mainstay “What matters most to you, and why?”
 For at least two decades, the program has asked this question, slightly tweaking the wording and word count over time, but always maintaining its spirit.
 We waited to see if the school might ultimately make a change this year, but the admissions committee clearly feels it is getting exactly what it needs out of candidates’ essay responses.
 The GSB has likewise made no changes to its somewhat standard “Why Stanford?” prompt (or its maximum word count allowance of 1,150 for the two essays combined).
 Our Stanford Graduate School of Business essay analysis of both follows… Read more

 Pop quiz: The GMAT is a test of __________ (fill in the blank).
 Read more

 You can and should murder me for that pun.
 Read more